Formatted Drive Data Recovery with iCare Data Recovery

 The truth is by formatting a drive, it only erased the file address table.
 The data are still on the drives sound and not touched after you performed quick formatting or full formatting, ie regular&complete formatting.
 Here are the steps you can follow to get your photos or files back from formatted drive.

-Free download iCare Data Recovery Standard to recover your files from formatted partition now!
+Free download iCare Data Recovery to restore formatted drive files.

 Why there is formatting provided by Windows?
 The Format commands are typically run to prepare a new logical drives for use after Fdisked hard drive - enabling the installation of an operating system, application programs & eventual user data.
 The format command has been around for a long time, formerly they were stand alone DOS programs before being integrated into Windows.

 In order for storage media, such as a hard drive, to be recognized by your computer, it needs to be formatted.
 Formatting a disk involves testing the disk and writing a new directory structure, or "address table," onto the disk.
 If you would like to erase or initialize a hard drive, you can use a disk utility program to reformat it.
 This will create an blank, empty disk for storing your files.
 While the disk appears to be empty, most of the files on the disk are actually untouched by the formatting process.

 When you format a disk, it creates a new address table, making the entire disk available for writing.
 However, the files are still on the disk -- they just don't show up since the are no longer part of the directory structure.
 So if you accidentally format a disk (which is pretty hard to do), you can still retrieve most of your files using an advanced disk utility such as iCare Data Recovery.